 - “Mason is perhaps one of the most creative forces, lyrically, musically and vocally, in pop today.” — Billboard, 1973

 This album has the kind of sound that the typical CD just doesn’t want anything to do with.
-Not that the Compact Disc couldn’t pull it off — there are good sounding CDs in the world — but it doesn’t seem to want to even try.
+Not that the Compact Disc couldn’t pull it off — there are good sounding CDs in this world, I own hundreds of them — but it doesn’t seem to want to even try.

 Graham Nash helps out on vocals on tracks one, two and five on the first side.
 Stevie Wonder plays a lovely harmonica solo on The Lonely One on side two, and George Harrison guests on guitar on If You’ve Got Love, the third track on side one.